-There are few places in North America that have all that Jackson Hole has to offer.
-Spectacular scenery, diverse wildlife, recreational opportunities galore, a lively arts scene, unmatched tax advantages, and a convenient airport are the most apparent reasons.
-Within its boundaries, Teton County is home to Grand Teton National Park, three ski resorts, multiple museums, an entire range of art galleries, and four incredible golf courses.
+2013/2014 HEADLINES include Barron's #1 ranking as the most tax friendly state in the country, Bloomberg's #1 ranking as the best state for business climate, and Ski Magazine's #1 winner for the best overall ski resort in North America.
+There are few places that have all that Jackson Hole has to offer.
+Spectacular scenery, diverse wildlife, recreational opportunities galore, a lively arts scene, and a convenient airport are the most apparent reasons.
+Within its boundaries, Teton County is home to Grand Teton National Park, three ski resorts, multiple museums, an entire range of art galleries, and five incredible golf courses.
 Lakes, rivers and streams offer opportunities for rafting, fly-fishing, kayaking and even surfing.
 There are miles of trails in the National Forest and other public lands catering to every level of hiking and mountain biking ability.
 Parasailers soar through the air from the surrounding mountain tops as climbers pursue their summits.
 The Grand Teton Music Festival, Center for the Arts and other venues offer live musical, dance, and theater year round.
 The restaurant scene boasts the most talented chefs in every genre of food preparation.
 Unique boutiques, cowboy chic, and outdoor gear shops fulfill your every need.
 Contact Carol or Betsy today to explore your options for real estate opportunities in Jackson Hole.

 Many useful links to connect you to the Jackson Hole Community

 Please click on the links below to visit these local web sites:

 The Jackson Hole Land Trust is a private nonprofit that was established in 1980.
 They work to preserve open space and the scenic, ranching and wildlife values of Jackson Hole by assisting landowners who wish to protect their land in perpetuity.